kamranahmedse/developer-roadmap/src/data/roadmaps/cyber-security/content/arp@M52V7hmG4ORf4TIVw3W3J.md

 Once the requesting device receives the MAC address, it updates its ARP cache—a table that stores IP-to-MAC address mappings—allowing it to send data directly to the correct hardware address.

-For more in-depth information, check out the following resources:

 Learn more from the following resources: